 Family Food Garden may collect a share of sales or other compensation from the links on this page.

-The rings can be reused as well as the jars but the metal lids should only be used Once, to make sure the jars seal correctly every time.
-The little Pop you hear as the jars seal is the sign of a good seal.
-Make sure to buy the same size metal lids and seal as your jar’s mouth.
+Rings can be reused like jars, but metal lids should only be used once to make sure the jars are properly sealed each time.
+The little pop you hear as the jar seal is the mark of a good seal.
+Make sure to buy the same size and seal metallic lids as your jar mouth.

 My name is Isis Loran, creator of the Family Food Garden.
 I’ve been gardening for over 10 years now and push the limits of our zone 5 climates.
 I love growing heirlooms & experimenting with hundreds of varieties, season extending, crunchy homesteading and permaculture.